How to Get a VAT Number if Your Business Isn't Based in the EU

 Receive EU VAT refunds!

 VAT-registered companies can claim VAT taxes on goods and services they purchased for their business.
-This reduces your company’s taxable income in the EU and saves you money.
+This reduces your company’s taxable income in the EU and saves you money by receiving EU VAT refunds.

 How to Get a Business VAT Number in the EU if You’re a Foreign Company